kyma-project/website/content/blog-posts/2021-05-13-release-notes-1.23/index.md

 ### Loki volume size increased

-We increased the persistence for Loki from 1 day to 5 days.
+We increased the persistence for Loki from 1 to 5 days.
 To accommodate this change, we also increased the default volume size of PersistentVolumeClaim for Loki from 10Gi to 30Gi.
 Read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.23/docs/migration-guides/1.22-1.23.md) to learn more about the upgrade process.

 ## Service Mesh